Fiveable

 For part 3, your work is good - you’ve checked conditions, cited the use of the CLT, and correctly calculated the parameters of the sampling distribution.
 One thing - you never mention the shape (just saying “normality” as a condition isn’t equivalent to saying “the sampling distribution would be approximately normal.”).
 Therefore, you’d get partial instead of full credit.
 Advice - after citing the CLT, state that this means the sampling distribution is approximately normal.

 Finally, in part 4, you’d also receive partial credit, if any.
 A 2-sample t-test is the correct test.
 However, you do not write fully correct statements for Ho and Ha.
 Your Ho would be that the mean travel times for the two groups are the same; Ha would be that the mean travel times for the groups are different.
 You only mention the ‘difference’ and do not cite it as the alternative hypothesis.
-Additionally, you define mu1 and mu2 as representing 50 students - but they would represent ALL students and ALL teachers at the school (since “mu” is a population parameter).
-I’m working on the assumption that you meant for one of your parameters to mention teachers.
+Additionally, you define mu1 and mu2 as representing 50 students - but they would represent ALL students and ALL staff members at the school (since “mu” is a population parameter).
 Be careful when typing/writing responses!

 Student Response 2